iotaledger/introduction-docs/docs/introduction/what_is_chrysalis.md

 # What is Chrysalis?

-The objective of the IOTA Foundation was to optimize the IOTA mainnet before Coordicide and to offer an enterprise-ready solution for our ecosystem.
+The objective of the IOTA Foundation was to optimize the IOTA mainnet before the release of IOTA 2.0 (Coordicide) to offer an enterprise-ready solution for our ecosystem.
 This was achieved by an intermediate update called `Chrysalis`.
 You can read more about how Chrysalis was strategically released here.

 ![IOTA1.0 vs Chrysalis(IOTA1.5) confirmation time](/img/introduction/what_is_chrysalis/00.gif)